Endocrine & Neuroendocrine Surgery

 Biography

-Dr. Theodoros Michelakos is an Assistant Professor of Surgery in the Division of Surgical Oncology at Rush Medical College, where he specializes in endocrine and neuroendocrine surgery.
-His clinical focus encompasses diseases of the thyroid, parathyroid, and adrenal glands, as well as neuroendocrine tumors of the gastrointestinal tract and pancreas.
+Dr. Theodoros Michelakos is an Assistant Professor of Surgery in the Division of Surgical Oncology at Rush Medical College, specializing in surgery of the thyroid, parathyroid, and adrenal glands, and in neuroendocrine tumors of the gastrointestinal tract and pancreas.

-Dr. Michelakos earned his MD from the University of Athens School of Health Sciences, graduating magna cum laude and ranked first in his class, before completing his general surgery residency at Massachusetts General Hospital / Harvard Medical School.
-He subsequently completed an advanced fellowship in endocrine and neuroendocrine surgery at the University of Chicago.
+He earned his MD from the University of Athens, graduating magna cum laude and first in his class, completed his general surgery residency at Massachusetts General Hospital / Harvard Medical School, and trained in endocrine and neuroendocrine surgery at the University of Chicago.
 He is certified by the American Board of Surgery.

 Credentials & Affiliations